table-representation-learning/table-representation-learning.github.io/call-for-papers.md

 ## Submission formats
 The workshop will accept regular research papers and industrial papers.
-Submissions should follow the NeurIPS proceedings format and choose the suitable category of:
+Submissions should follow the <a href="https://neurips.cc/Conferences/2022/PaperInformation/StyleFiles" target="blank">NeurIPS style files</a> and choose the suitable category of:
 - Abstract: 1 page + references (open challenges, reflections, and thought-provoking visions).
 - Extended abstract: at most 4 pages + references.
 - Regular paper: at least 6 pages + references.

-## Novelty and conflicts

-The workshop does not accept submissions that have previously been published at NeurIPS or other machine learning or related venues.
-We do invite submissions that have been published in, for example, data management venues.
-Authors of submitted work will be asked to mark (domain) conflicts of interest with the workshop organizers and the program committee, and reviewing will be handled accordingly.

 ## Submission and review process

 The submission should be uploaded through the <a href="https://openreview.net/group?id=NeurIPS.cc/2022/Workshop/TRL" target="blank">TRL Workshop page on OpenReview</a>.
 Papers will be reviewed in a single-anonymous manner.
 Reviewers will recommend submissions for oral or poster presentations.
 Accepted papers will be published on the website but the workshop is non-archival.

+## Novelty and conflicts

+The workshop does not accept submissions that have previously been published at NeurIPS or other machine learning venues.
+However, we do welcome submissions that have been published in, for example, data management venues.
+Authors of submitted work will be asked to mark (domain) conflicts of interest with the workshop organizers and the program committee, and reviewing will be handled accordingly.

 ## References